 A healthcare professional can help you decide whether genetic testing is right for you.
 The gene changes that increase the risk of breast and ovarian cancer are passed from parents to children.
 So the health professional considers your personal and family history of cancer when making a recommendation.
 Genetic testing isn't routinely done on people with an average risk of breast and ovarian cancer.

 The results of genetic testing aren't always clear.
 A positive result means you carry a gene change that increases your risk of cancer.
 You can work with your healthcare team to manage that risk.
 A negative result may mean that you don't have the gene change.
 It also may mean that you might have a gene change that hasn't been discovered yet.
 Your test also might find a gene change that doctors aren't certain about.
 In these situations, it's not always clear what the results mean for your cancer risk.

-Most people considering genetic testing undergo genetic counseling, which can help you understand what the results could mean for your health and help you decide whether genetic testing is right for you.
+Most people considering genetic testing undergo genetic counseling.
+Genetic counseling can help you understand what the results could mean for your health.
+It also can help you decide whether genetic testing is right for you.

 Why it's done

 The BRCA gene test looks for DNA changes that increase the risk of breast cancer and ovarian cancer.
 BRCA1 and BRCA2 are the most well-known genes.
 Testing often looks for those genes and many other genes that increase the risk of breast and ovarian cancers.

 Changes in these genes significantly increase the risk of many cancers, including: